Spiked Caramel Apple Cider

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Apple cider—we’re going to make our own spiced cider, so you need apple cider that hasn’t been spiced already.
-If you can find fresh apple cider, use that here!
+- Apple cider — we make our own spiced cider, so you need apple cider that hasn’t been spiced already.
+If you can find fresh apple cider that has been spiced and slightly sweetened, use that!

-• Spices—we’re going to both cinnamon sticks and whole cloves to add flavor and warming spices to the cider
+- Spices — you want both cinnamon sticks and whole cloves to add flavor and warming spices to the cider.

-• Bourbon—if you’re spiking your cider, this is our beverage of choice!
-Use one that’s great for drinking.
+- Bourbon — if you’re spiking your cider, this is our beverage of choice!
+Use one that’s great for drinking or your favorite whiskey, if that’s more your speed.
 Do not use a fancier sipping bourbon, though.

 How to make Spiked Caramel Apple Cider